-Tables in the Human Services Performance Management System - Data Supplement provide the most recent three years of data for all measures with the most recent year's denominator.
+Tables in the Human Services Performance Management System -2016 Data Supplement provide the most recent three years of data for all measures with the most recent year's denominator.

-2015 Performance Improvement Plans
+2016 Performance Improvement Plans

-Performance Improvement Plans were implemented for six of the ten measures in the system in 2015.
-While performance on the ten measures varies across the state, counties are overall doing well on the measures assessed through the Performance Management system.
-With the 2015 introduction of PIPs to the system, there was potential for more than 480 PIPs, yet there were only 20.
+Performance Improvement Plans have been implemented for nine of the ten measures in the system.
+While performance on the measures varies across the state, counties are overall doing well: there was potential for more than 720 PIPs, yet there were only 39.